adelriosantiago/adelriosantiago-blog/ocean-dropbox/eng.md

  Linux discworld 2.6.38-8-generic #42-Ubuntu SMP Mon Apr 11 03:31:50 UTC 2011 x86_64 x86_64 x86_64 GNU/Linux
  - Now run the Dropbox daemon with `~/.dropbox-dist/dropboxd &`, this should create a folder named "Dropbox" on $HOME.
  - To link your Apache folder to the actual Dropbox folder create a soft link from /var/www/html/yoursite to $HOME/Dropbox/yoursite.

- - Now you can collaboratively edit your websites with your favorite IDE!
+Now you can collaboratively edit your websites with your favorite IDE!
 Try creating a file named index.html in your local machine, add some content on it and test it on the real www address.

+<hidden>Also, check this article that I wrote: [I need to write this... and put the link here] about how to setup your own Dropbox, just in case you don't want to use it.</hidden>

 ---
 <hidden>
+alternative title:
+# How to sync your Digital Ocean instance with Dropbox

 some excerpts:

 So that created this soft link: ln -s /var/www/html/lumston ./website